hdtrinh/movie_classifier/README.md

 ### Preprocess

-- Load the dataset in a pandas dataframe
+- Load the dataset into a pandas dataframe
 - Use the columns title, genres, overview (description)
-- Check that our mandatory fields are not empty
+- Check that the mandatory fields are not empty
 - Each movie can be associated to more than one genre.
 We perform only one genre output as simple case.
-- To extend to many-genres output we should implement a multi-label classification (future works)
+- To extend to many-genres output we can implement a multi-label classification (future works)

 ```
 df = pd.read_csv('movies_metadata.csv')